-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934
+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-(Mark One)

-For the transition period from \ to Commission File Number: 001-38682 KODIAK SCIENCES INC. (Exact Name of Registrant as Specified in its Charter) 27-0476525 Delaware (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) 2631 Hanover Street 94304 Palo Alto, CA (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: (650) 281-0850 Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, par value \$0.0001 he Nasdaq Stock Market LL Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🗵 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗵 Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Exchange Act during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No 🗆 Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗌 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer Accelerated filer $\mathbf{X}$ Non-accelerated filer Smaller reporting company $\left| X \right|$ Emerging growth company $\times$ If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+For the transition period from to

+Commission File Number: 001-38682

+(Exact Name of Registrant as Specified in its Charter)

+Delaware (State or other jurisdiction of incorporation or organization) 1200 Page Mill Road Palo Alto, CA 27-0476525 (I.R.S.
+Employer Identification No.)

+94304 (Zip Code)

+(Address of principal executive offices)

+\square

+Registrant's telephone number, including area code: (650) 281-0850

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Common stock, par value \$0.0001 Trading Symbol(s) KOD Name of each exchange on which registered The Nasdaq Stock Market LLC

+Securities registered pursuant to Section 12(g) of the Act: None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗵 No 🗆

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes 🗆 No 🗵

+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Exchange Act during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer  Accelerated filer 🗠

+Accelerated filer

+Smaller reporting company

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report.

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵 The aggregate market value of the common stock held by non-affiliates of the registrant, based on the closing price of a share of the registrant's common stock on June 28, 2019 as reported by the Nasdaq Global Market on such date, was approximately \$273.7 million.
+Yes 🗆 No 🗵

+The aggregate market value of the common stock held by non-affiliates of the registrant, based on the closing price of a share of the registrant's common stock on June 30, 2020 as reported by the Nasdaq Global Market on such date, was approximately \$1.6 billion.
 Shares of common stock held by each executive officer and director and by each other person who may be deemed to be an affiliate of the registrant, have been excluded from this computation.
 The determination of affiliate status for this purpose is not necessarily a conclusive determination for other purposes.
-As of March 2, 2020, the registrant had 44,420,028 shares of common stock, \$0.0001 par value per share, outstanding,
+As of February 19, 2021, the registrant had 51,162,424 shares of common stock, \$0.0001 par value per share, outstanding.